 The Prado, along with the Reina Sofía Museum, and the Thyssen-Bornemisza Museum is part of the Golden Triangle of Art in Madrid.
-The Prado focuses on pre-20th century art, and includes with works from artists like Goya, El Greco, Rubens, among many others.
-If I were to go to The Prado on my own I’d skim through the descriptions and I wouldn’t understand what I was seeing.
-With Context Tours I got a tour led by an Art Historian.
+The Prado focuses on pre-20th-century art and includes with works from artists like Goya, El Greco, Rubens, among many others.
+If I were to go to The Prado on my own, I’d skim through the descriptions, and I wouldn’t understand what I was seeing.
+With Context Tours, I got a tour led by an Art Historian.
 Plus each tour has a maximum of 6 people, which means you get a very personalized tour experience.

 I don’t want to give everything about the tour away, but doing this tour was fantastic.
 If I had gone on my own I would have had no clue what I was seeing.
 When I look at art I don’t know what I’m looking at or should be looking at.
 While the museum has information plaques beside each piece (in Spanish and English), as well as paid audio guides it was nice to have someone in person, someone who knew about art to tell me about some of the pieces in the museum.

 The Museo Nacional del Prado or Prado Museum is located along the Paseo del Prado in Madrid, Spain.
 The Prado is open from 10am to 8pm daily, except on Sundays and holidays when it closes at 7pm.
 Regular admission is €15.
 Context Tours offered me a complimentary tour of The Prado Museum, which included entry to the museum.
 All opinions within this post are my own.

-While in Madrid I stayed at Huespedes Dolcevita Hostel in a single private room with a balcony.
+While in Madrid I stayed at the Huespedes Dolcevita Hostel in a single private room with a balcony.
 There was a shared bathroom, free breakfast, and free WiFi.
-The hostel was in the LGBT friendly Chueca neighbourhood and was a 5 minute walk to the Chueca Metro station.
-If you’re looking for a private room in Madrid at a decent price (I paid about $25 for my room/night when I stayed) I highly recommend this hostel.
+The hostel was in the LGBT friendly Chueca neighbourhood and was a 5-minute walk to the Chueca Metro station.
+If you’re looking for a private room in Madrid at a decent price (I paid about $25 for my room/night when I stayed), I highly recommend this hostel.
 You can book a room here.

 Have you been to the Prado Museum before?